lolwutboi987/PandA/README.md

-# PandA-RPD
+# PandA
-The PortableAndAutomated Rapid-Protyping-Device
+The PortableAndAutomated printer
 ## Goals
 - Make it portable
 - Make it very fast